 Farther north, near Ishinden Station on the Kisei Main Line, is Senjuji Temple, Mie's largest Buddhist temple.
 It is run by the New Pure Land Sect, which organizes a week-long Buddhist event called Oshichiya.
 It happens on January 9-16.
 The temple unveils national treasures housed there for public display during the festival.
-The Tsu Festival on October 9-11 celebrates the arrival of a Korean delegation who visited the city in the 17th century.
+The Tsu Festival is held every year in October.
 The highlight is the Tojin Odori, a dance in which the performers dress in elaborate costumes based on those of the visitors, whom the locals back then found to be quite exotic.

 If you're an art connoisseur, the Mie Prefectural Art Museum , located near Tsu Station, has a diverse collection by local artists, as well as renowned figures such as Monet, Renoir, and Dali.

 If you've had your fill of culture and just want to have simple fun or relax, you can play on the sand and in the water at Niezaki beach.